 International Date Line:

 Depending on which direction one travels across the International Date Line, a day is either lost or gained.
-A day is gained while crossing westward on the 1/13/2020 itinerary; a day is lost while crossing eastward on the 2/16/2020 itinerary.
+A day is gained while crossing westward on the 1/13/2020 and 1/13/2021 itinerary; a day is lost while crossing eastward on the 2/16/2020 and 2/16/2021 itinerary.
 Please make note of this when making travel arrangements.

 The vessel will be equipped with two helicopters.
 The use of helicopters allows access to scheduled landing sites that would otherwise be inaccessible.
 If ice, weather and other conditions are suitable, the captain will position the vessel at a safe and (for the helicopters and helicopter pilots) feasible distance from the intended landing site.
 Helicopter transfers are included in the price of the trip; however, every passenger who participates must understand and accept that no guarantees can be given in regards to: 1. reaching scheduled landing sites or 2. the specific amount of helicopter time they will experience.
 Please contact ExpeditionTrips for details.

-Pre-scheduled group transfer from the ship to the airport in Ushuaia directly following disembarkation; luggage transfer from pick-up point to the vessel on day of embarkation in Ushuaia; during voyage, ship-to-shore helicopter transfers (with no specific amount of helicopter time guaranteed); shipboard accommodations; hiking/snowshoeing; all shore excursions and activities throughout the voyage by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (rubber boots and snowshoes); all meals onboard the ship including snacks, coffee, and tea; all miscellaneous service taxes and port charges throughout the program.
+Pre-scheduled group transfer from the vessel to the airport in Ushuaia directly following disembarkation (2/16/2020, 2/16/2021); group transfer from the vessel in Bluff to the airport in Invercargill (1/13/2020, 1/13/2021); group transfer from Kelvin Hotel in Invercargill to the vessel in Bluff (2/16/2020, 2/16/2021); during voyage, ship-to-shore helicopter transfers (with no specific amount of helicopter time guaranteed); luggage transfer from pick-up point to the vessel on day of embarkation in Ushuaia (1/13/2020, 1/13/2021); shipboard accommodations; all shore excursions and activities throughout the voyage by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; gear on loan (rubber boots); all meals onboard the ship; snacks, coffee, and tea; all miscellaneous service taxes and port charges throughout the program.
 Inclusions subject to change without notice.

-Photos: © Delphine Aures, © Michael Martin, © Hans Murre, © Rolf Stange, © Fred van Ophe, © Michael Wenger
+Photos: © Delphine Aures, © Michael Martin, © Hans Murre, © Rolf Stange, © Fred van Ophe, © Michael Wenger, © Oceanwide Expeditions